NanoComp/meep/doc/docs/FAQ.md

 There is no simple formula relating the input current amplitude (**J** in Maxwell's equations) to the resulting fields (**E**) etcetera, even at the same point as the current.
 The exact same current will produce a different field and radiate a different total power depending upon the surrounding materials/geometry, and depending on the frequency.
 This is a physical consequence of the geometry's effect on the local density of states; it can also be thought of as feedback from reflections on the source.
 As a simple example, if you put a current source inside a perfect electric conductor, the resulting field will be zero.
 As another example, the frequency-dependence of the radiated power in vacuum is part of the reason why the sky is blue.

-See also this online book chapter on [Wave Source Conditions](http://arxiv.org/abs/arXiv:1301.5366).
+See also this book chapter on [Wave Source Conditions](http://arxiv.org/abs/arXiv:1301.5366).

 If you are worried about this, then you are probably setting up your calculation in the wrong way.
 Especially in linear materials, the absolute magnitude of the field is useless; the only meaningful quantities are dimensionless ratios like the fractional transmission: the transmitted power relative to the transmitted power in some reference calculation.
 Almost always, you want to perform two calculations, one of which is a reference, and compute the ratio of a result in one calculation to the result in the reference.
 For nonlinear calculations, see [Units and Nonlinearity](Units_and_Nonlinearity.md).